Cognitive Behavioral Analysis System of Psychotherapy (CBASP)

 Population:

-This study used a subsample from Keller et al. (2000).
+The study used the same sample as Keller et al. (2000).
 The purpose of the study was to test the efficacy of psychotherapy as a maintenance treatment.
-Patients who had responded to their initial 12 weeks treatment in Keller et al. (2000) were randomly assigned to receive monthly maintenance Cognitive Behavioral Analysis System of Psychotherapy (CBASP) or to assessment alone for a further year.
+Participants who had responded to their initial 12 weeks of treatment in Keller et al. (2000) were randomly assigned to receive monthly maintenance of the Cognitive Behavioral Analysis System of Psychotherapy (CBASP) or to assessment alone for a further year.
 Measures utilized include the Hamilton Depression Rating Scale (HRSD) and the Inventory of Depressive Symptoms, Self-Report version (IDS-SR-30).
-Participants in the CBASP maintenance condition were less likely to experience recurrence of depression than those in the assessment-only condition.
+Results indicate that participants in the CBASP maintenance condition were less likely to experience recurrence of depression than those in the assessment-only condition.
 CBASP patients also showed a small reduction in symptoms over time, while those in the assessment-only condition showed a small increase.
 Significantly fewer patients in CBASP experienced a recurrence compared to those in the assessment-only condition.
 The two conditions also differed significantly on change in depressive symptoms over time.
-Limitations include sample size, generalizability due to gender and disorder, and reliability of both instruments utilized in study.
+Limitations include the sample size, lack of generalizability due to gender and disorder, and reliability of both instruments utilized in the study.

 Length of controlled postintervention follow-up: None.